James Baker: Arab-Israeli Conflict

-In May 1989, he gave a speech at the annual conference of the American Israel Public Affairs Committee.
-He called for Israel to "lay aside once and for all, the unrealistic vision of a greater Israel", cease the construction of Israeli settlements in West Bank and Gaza, forswear annexation of more territory, and to treat Palestinians "as neighbors who deserve political rights".
-Israeli officials and public were highly offended due to the tone of his speech, though his address called for little more than his predecessors.
+Despite the sense of caution, Baker did speak on issues involved in the Israel-Palestine conflict.
+In May 1989, he gave a speech at the annual conference of the American Israel Public Affairs Committee where he called for Israel to "lay aside once and for all, the unrealistic vision of a greater Israel,"cease the construction of Israeli settlements in West Bank and Gaza, forswear annexation of more territory, and to treat Palestinians "as neighbors who deserve political rights."
+According to Ross, who drafted the speech with Harvey Sicherman, Baker took out multiple positive remarks about Israel and its relationship with the U.S., feeling that they were too pandering.